mark-wilson/tech-notes/README.md

 # ReadMe
-A collection of notes and links from a strategic-thinking technologist with a poor memory!
+This is the start of this collection of thoughts.
+Tug on a thread from the contents below...

 ## Contents
 1. [About tech-notes](tech-notes.md)